Short vs. Long Curtains—Which One Instantly Makes Your Room Look Bigger?

 2. What is a Short Curtain?

-Short curtains, also known as café curtains or tier curtains, typically cover only the lower half of the window—generally around 24 to 36 inches in length.
-These curtains are ideal for kitchens, bathrooms, or small windows where maximum natural light is needed but some visual privacy is still desired.
+Short curtains, also known as café curtains or apron-length curtains, typically cover only the lower half of the window—generally around 24 to 36 inches in length.
+These short window curtains are ideal for kitchens, bathrooms, or small windows where maximum natural light is needed but some visual privacy is still desired.
 Their casual, cozy, and functional appeal makes them perfect for informal or high-traffic areas.
 Certain fabric types can offer limited sheer UV protection, helping reduce UV exposure while keeping the space bright and airy.

 3. What is a Long Curtain?